ifmeo-hamburg/seaocn/seaocn-cb/overview/syllabus.md

 ## Resources

-**The course Moodle site**
-I will post links to websites relevant to the course here, as well as datasets that you will need for the projects and exercises.
-I will also open a [Moodle forum](https://lernen.min.uni-hamburg.de/course/view.php?id=3675#section-0) where you can post questions/comments to each other, or to me and the course assistant.
-If a topic or question is of general interest/information, then I prefer you use the moodle forum rather than e-mailing me individually.  **Please check the Moodle for any updates to the schedule.**
+Unfortunately, no single online resource will do everything that I'd like.
+See the list of online resources we'll use [here](../intro).
+This is *subject to change*.

 ## Expectations for students

-You are expected to start the course with a basic understanding of ocean processes - you should have an idea of why we measure salinity, and how density appears in the equations of motion.
+You are expected to have a basic understanding of oceanographic processes at the start of the course.
+You should have an idea of why we measure salinity, and how density appears in the equations of motion.
 This knowledge will be assumed.
-Additionally, we expect you already have some experience with a programming language.
+Additionally, we expect you already have experience with a programming language.
+The language of this course is **Python**.
 We will cover some of this in the course (specifically, Python), but if your Python is relatively weak, then please do your best not to get behind.
 It will be very difficult to catch up otherwise.
 You may find some additional online resources for working on your python skills.
 See for example [Python for Earth Scientists](https://github.com/ltauxe/Python-for-Earth-Science-Students/blob/master/_TableOfContents.ipynb).

 **Participation is expected.** This will take several forms during the course: preparation for discussion topics to be held during class, presentation of figures at the start of the class from the previous week's computer session, and formal (graded) presentations after reports on projects are handed in.
 You learn more (and enjoy it more) when you're engaged with the course and the material.